Is There An Acid Reflux Diet?

 When asked how to treat heartburn, GERD (Gastroesophageal Reflux Disease), or LPR (Laryngopharyngeal Reflux), the most common questions I get asked are: “What foods cause acid reflux?” and “Is there an acid reflux diet that works?”

 Most people have heard the conventional wisdom that acidic foods like coffee, tomatoes and citrus fruits can trigger heartburn.
 But there is a more comprehensive list of foods to avoid in an acid reflux diet.
 And each food trigger has a specific reason or action.
+I help my patients to identify these triggers.

 Low Acid Reflux Diet for GERD & LPR